What is Private Equity?

 - Leveraged buyouts — Most private equity investment is used to acquire a company to improve it and either sell it or take it public.
 In the case of a leveraged buyout of a company, the private equity investor often uses a combination of equity funds and debt which the company will then repay.
 In the meantime, private equity investors work hard to improve the profitability of the company to reduce their repayment burden while increasing value.
 Through the use of a leveraged buyout, investors acquire a company using significant amounts of debt secured by the company’s assets, without leveraging a large portion of their personal or fund assets.

 - Real estate private equity — When real estate prices are advantageous, private equity funds often focus investment on commercial properties and real estate investment trusts.

-- Fund of funds — These investments focus primarily on other mutual or hedge funds.
+- Fund of funds — A fund of funds, or a multi-manger investment, is an investment strategy that involves an investment in other types of funds.
+These investments focus primarily on other mutual or hedge funds.

 - Venture capital — A type of private equity investment, investors provide capital typically to entrepreneurs and start-ups for a minority ownership.
 Investing in a start-up is a risky gamble, as the start-up has not proven it can profit; however, if the start-up succeeds, investors can garner astronomically high returns.